gradle/gradle/design-docs/managed-model.md

 - Allow some control over generated display name property
 - Semantics of equals/hashCode
 - User receives runtime error trying to mutate managed set elements when used as input and outside of mutation method
     - Also when mutation is transitive (e.g. mutating a property of a managed property of a managed set element)
+- Support getting "address" (creation/canonical path) of a managed object